-Printing from Photoshop CS5 or CS6
+Printing from Photoshop CS5, CS6, CC and CC 2014/15

-In Photoshop CS5 and CS6 you will have to set the halftone line count, dot shape and angle within T-RIP because Adobe REMOVED the Screen button.
+In Photoshop CS5 and newer you will have to set the halftone line count, dot shape and angle within T-RIP because Adobe REMOVED the Screen button.
 It is hard to imagine why they did this after all this time.
 This means you need to tell T-RIP what settings you want.

 In T-RIP go to the Queue pull down menu and then to Properties.
 In the Print Mode Overrides section of the menu click on Halftones.
 Check the box in the top section Override print mode halftoning.
 Uncheck the box in the bottom section Enable application halftoning.
 Set the proper halftone Frequency, Angle and Shape.
-If you are using more than one black slot then it will show here and needs to be set.

-Remember, if you are also printing from Corel Draw or Adobe Illustrator, you will either need to come here and change back these settings so those programs can be set to send the proper settings, or you can simply let T-RIP hold the settings you want for those programs, too.
+Remember, if you are also printing from Corel Draw or Adobe Illustrator, you will either need to come here and change back these settings so those programs can be set to send the proper settings, or you can simply let T-RIP use these same settings for those programs, too.